fredliporace/cbers-2-stac/README.md

 Deployment uses AWS CDK.

 Requirements:

- * node.js 10.3.0 or later (13.0.0 through 13.6.0 are not supported)
+* node: Use [nvm](https://heynode.com/tutorial/install-nodejs-locally-nvm/) to make sure a supported node is being used, tested with 16.16.0
 * AWS credentials configured

 To install and check AWS CDK:
 ```bash